-Annual Meeting Proxy Card F IF YOU HAVE NOT VOTED VIA THE INTERNET OR TE LEPHONE, FOLD ALONG THE PER FORATION, DETACH AN D RETURN THE BOTTOM PORTI ON IN THE ENCLOSED ENVELOPE.
-A Proposals - The Board of Directors red 1.
-Election of Directors: For Withhold 01 - W. Wayne Woody 04 - William H. Keogler, Jr. commends a vote "FOR" all 02- Michael R. Buchanan 05- Frank C. McDowel of the nominees li sted and "FOR" Proposal 03 - Wesley E. Cantrell 06 - Donald A. Miller, CFA Is 2 and 3.
-For Withhold 07 - Raymond G. Milnes, Jr. 08 - Donald S. Moss For Against Abstain or.
-3. Advisory approve 09 - Jaffrey L. Swope all of executive compensation.
-For Against Abstair Non-Voting Items Change of Address - Please print new address below.
-Comments - Please e print your comments below.
-Authorized Signatures - This section r NOTE: Please sign as name appears hereon.
-Joint owner Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please k eep signature within the l box.
-Signature 2 - Plear se keep signature within the box.
-OHMSEC 9 2 B V +
+Using a black ink pen, mark your votes this example.
+Please do not write outside Follow the instructions provided to y the recorded message Annual Meeting Proxy Card F YOU HAVE NOT VOTED VIA THE II NTERNET or teleph HONE, FOLD ALONG THE PERF ORATION, DETACH AN D RETURN THE BOTTOM PORTIO N IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of nmends a vote " FOR " all isted and "FOR" Proposals Election of Directors: Fr O1 - W. Wayne Woody or Withhold 02 - Michael R. Buchanan For Withhold 03 - Wesley E. Cantrel For Withhold 01 - W. Wayne Woody U2 - Michael R. Buchanan ⊔ ⊔ 03 - Wesley E. Cantrell 04 - William H. Keogler, Jr. 05 - Frank C. McDowell 06 - Donald A. Miller, CFA 07 - Raymond G. Milnes, Jr. 08 - Donald S. Moss 09 - Jeffrey L. Swope For Against Abstain For Against Abstair Ratification of the appointment of the i ndependent auditor.
+Advisory approv al of executive compensation.
+B Non-Voting Items Change of Address - Please print new v address below.
+Comments - Pleas e print your comments below.
+C Authorized Signatures - 1 This section mus t be completed for your vote to be counted d. - Date and Sign Below NOTE: Please sign as name appears he reon.
+Joint owners sho ould each sign.
+When signing as attorney, executor, admi nistrator, trustee or guardian.
+Pleas e give full title as such.
+Date (mm/dd/yyyy) - Please print date I below.
+Signature 1 - Please k eep signature within the box.
+Signature 2 - Pleas e keep signature within the box. / / 9 2 B V +

 Important notice regarding the Internet availability of proxy materials for the Annual Meeting of shareholders.
-The Proxy Statement and the 2012 Annual Report to Shareholders are available at: www.envisionreports.com/PDM
+The Proxy Statement and the 2013 Annual Report to Shareholders are available at: www.envisionreports.com/PDM

-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼
+▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACHAND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼